$ £ ¥

 Divergence of price and momentum

-GBP/USD divergence with its 12-day momentum signals an end of the uptrend.
+USD/JPY divergence with its 12-day momentum signals an end of the uptrend

 Divergence of price and stochastic

-GBP/USD divergence with its stochastic oscillator gives the same signal.
+USD/JPY divergence with its stochastic oscillator gives the same signal

 The next figure introduces a new factor — the slope of the lines connecting a series of highs or lows.
-You can estimate the slope of a move by drawing a line connecting highs and lows, as shown on the chart below, or using linear regression lines as shown in the figures above.
+You can estimate the slope of a move by drawing a line connecting highs and lows, as shown on the chart below, or using linear regression lines, as shown in the figures above.
 It does not really matter which type of line you employ because what you are seeking is a strong slope that is paired with a slope going in the opposite direction with less momentum.
-Below, the left-hand divergence is approximately the same number of degrees, whereas the right-hand set has a stochastic that is horizontal and a price sloping downward.
+Below, the left-hand set has a stochastic that is horizontal and a price sloping upward, whereas the right-hand divergence is approximately the same number of degrees.
 What does this mean?
-It means that you do not have divergence any longer and need to look elsewhere for direction.
-Since by now, you already know that the last high was a blow-out high and price direction is downward, you expect the slope of the indicator to confirm the new downward direction, which it proceeds to do, right away.
+It means that you initially did not have any divergence and had to look elsewhere for direction.
+Since by now, it started to look like the last high may turn out to be a blow-out high, and the price direction may turn downward or at least sideways, you expect the slope of the indicator to confirm the new downward direction, which it proceeds to do.

 Divergence slopes

-Comparing slopes on the same GBP/USD daily chart
+Comparing slopes on the same USD/JPY daily chart

 In fact, the horizontal slope of the indicator line means that momentum has returned to zero.
 Since momentum is a leading indicator, this is good news, if sometimes ambiguous.
 See the EUR/USD daily chart below.
-The price and the MACD both fell in sync, but after the spike low, the price proceeded to put in a series of mostly higher lows while the MACD was flat.
-Flat vs. rising lows is still a form of divergence, since the meaning of the flat MACD is that momentum has stopped falling.
-It is not rising, but if you are a risk-taker, this is not a bad place to enter long.
-It would be helpful to know the conditions underlying the spike low and why euro traders are resisting a test of that particular low.
+The price was falling, logging a series of mostly lower highs, while the MACD was flat.
+Flat vs. falling highs are still a form of divergence since the meaning of the flat MACD is that momentum has stopped falling.
+It is not rising, but if you are a risk-taker, this might not be a bad place to enter long.
+And indeed, the MACD started to rise, and the rise coincided with the price starting to log higher highs.

 No divergence